 What Percentage Does the Seller Pay the Agent?

 In return for the hard work real estate agents put in for their client, they get rewarded in a percentage of the home’s commission.

 While the total amount of commission they receive after the sale is based on a percentage, the exact percentage varies between regions.
 Sellers can generally expect to pay between 4.53% to 6.48% of a home’s final sales price.
-Nationwide this average is about 5.7% in total commission paid by the seller.
+Nationwide the median is about 5.7% in total commission paid by the seller.

 So now that you know about commission percentages, you’re probably wondering what this means for the seller.
 Take the previous example into consideration.
 If you sell your home for $300,000, you will actually only actually receive $282,000 back after you pay your agent.
 For sellers hoping to receive the full $300,000 sales price, this might come as a disappointment.